LorenzoMartini/rust-tcp-io-perf/README.md

 - Have Rust and Cargo correctly installed on your machine
 #### Instructions

+1) Run server
 - Go on the machine where you wanna launch the server (or ssh into it)
 - Open a terminal
 - `cd` into the inner `rust-tcp-ayce` folder
 - Run `cargo run --bin server --release` (or compile and run, meaning `cargo build --bin server --release` and once compiled `./target/release/server`.
 You can specify the port you wanna listen on with `-p <port_number>`

+2) Run client
 - Go on the machine where you wanna launch the client (or ssh into it)
 - Open a terminal
 - `cd` into the inner `rust-tcp-ayce` folder
 - Run `cargo run --bin client --release` (or compile and run, meaning `cargo build --bin client --release` and once compiled `./target/release/client`.
 You can specify a bunch of parameters.
-Run the program with the `-h` option to see available params
+Run the program with the `-h` option to see available params.
+Make sure you specify the right address and port to connect to the server, using parameters `-a <address> -p <port>`.

+You should see the client tracking progress, and when he's done you should see the server printing all the rounds of data in format [n_bytes,time,time_us], followed by a summary with the bandwidth information.

 If you want to test the two-way communication, then setup 2 servers and then run the 2 clients together.